-United States Air Force Academy Nomination and Appointment Process

-Individuals interested in attending the United States Air Force Academy can find information and apply at www.academyadmissions.com.
+3.2.1.
+United States Air Force Academy Nomination and Appointment Process.
+Individuals interested in attending the United States Air Force Academy with the goal of commissioning into the Air Force or Space Force can find information and apply at www.academyadmissions.com.
 This website provides a comprehensive overview of the Air Force Academy's academic, athletic, character, and military programs as well as information on the application process.
-The Air Force Academy application opens on the 1st of March of each year and closes on the 31st of December.
+The Air Force

+Academy application opens on the 1st of March of each year and closes on the 31st of December.